 - The MMU recommends that 30 minute preemergency and emergency demand response be considered to be 30 minute reserves.
 (Priority: Medium.
-New recommendation.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that energy efficiency MW not be included in the PJM capacity market and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.
 (Priority: Medium.
-New recommendation.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that demand reductions based entirely on behind the meter generation be capped at the lower of economic maximum or actual generation output.
+(Priority: High.
+First reported Q2, 2019.
 Status: Not adopted.)